 No, that won’t be a problem.
 The city buses and taxis operate 24/7 so you will definitely have some options to get to the city.

 Yes, you can.
-There are ATM’s and/or exchange offices to be found on every terminal so it should definitely not be a problem.
+There are ATMs and/or exchange offices to be found on every terminal so it should definitely not be a problem.

-There are no other direct connections with JFK Airport beside New York City and Long Island.
-The best option is to go to Grand Central Station, located in Midtown Manhattan, and see from there other possible destinations.
+There are no other direct connections with JFK Airport besides New York City and Long Island.
+One of the options is to go to Grand Central Station, located in Midtown Manhattan, and see from there other possible destinations.

 Yes, you can find them on terminals 1, 4, 5 and 8.

 Yes, there is unlimited free WiFi at JFK Airport.
 In case you face any problems, call their Customer Support 24/7 on (800) 880-4117.

 Yes, there is a TWA hotel inside the airport terminal where you can stay overnight.
 The hotel is equipped with conference rooms, a gym, swimming pool, lounge, museum and many more things.

 JFK Airport is completely smoke-free indoors, including e-cigarettes.
 There are designated smoking areas outside the terminals.

 Yes, the long-term parking lot is located outside the airport.
 You can take the free complimentary AirTrain to your desired terminal.

 If you plan on parking your car on the long-term parking lot for more than 30 days, you should contact the ABM on the day of your arrival, otherwise, your car will get towed.